nihk/Sheridan-Projects/README.md

 # SheridanProjects
-Some final projects I did as a first year student at Sheridan.
+This repo holds a few of the final projects I did as a first year student at Sheridan.

 PasswordManager is a Java program in which one can manage a file that contains a user's usernames and password.
 It uses the Swing toolkit to create new usernames/passwords and encrypt/decrypt them.